 Whether or not the virus is able to penetrate the central nervous system seems to depend on the dog's ability to make antibodies against the outer envelope of the virus.
 Dogs that mostly make antibodies against the core proteins of the virus are not able to keep the virus out of their nervous systems.
 However, what happens once the virus reaches the nervous system depends on the strain of the virus as well as the host's immunological ability at the time of the infection.
 Not all dogs with nervous system infection experience nervous system symptoms.
 There is currently no way to predict which dogs will develop symptoms and which ones will not.

-It seems that here we have a disease for which a lethal outcome is possible yet there is no test to confirm the infection and no way to determine if the infection is truly over with.
+Canine distemper has been studied a very long time.
+The symptoms are highly variable as is the course of the infection.
 The owner of a distemper suspect will have numerous questions and here we attempt to answer questions that may not have been overtly covered in the above text.